 Self Motivation

 This skill is especially important if you’re looking for a remote job.
 Without the group accountability of going into the office, workers have to be diligent and honest about their schedules.
-Self motivation is also another skill that employers look for during the hiring process because they won’t have to constantly check in on and follow up with self motivated employees.
+Self-motivation is also a relevant skill for in-person jobs.
+Employers look for it because they won’t have to constantly check in on and follow up with self-motivated employees.

 Time Management

-Time is money, or so the expression goes.
+Time is money, as they say.
 Jobs that pay by the hour are especially conscious about how their employees spend their time.
 Efficiency is one of the core ways that employers evaluate their employees.
+So, be sure to have outstanding time management skills.

 General Job Skills